 Reciprocal collaboration institutions as of April 2015:

-Assistance in identifying materials, information retrieval, and instruction in using electronic resources and databases on various subjects will be provided by trained Library staff members on request.
+The Library accepts all inquiries from the public.
+Assistance in identifying materials, information retrieval, and instruction in using electronic resources and databases on various subjects will be provided by the trained Library staff members on request.

 Loans are not available for external users.
 Library materials are for reference use in the Library only.
 Individual borrowing privileges are granted to the support members of the Japan Foundation for UNU.
 For individuals affiliated or enrolled at university libraries where cooperation agreements have been signed, please contact the respective library.
 Refer to the contact information.